MichaelChristopherRooney/Optimised-Matrix-Multiplication/README.md

 #Timings

-Timed using an Intel i5 2500k CPU (http://ark.intel.com/products/52210/Intel-Core-i5-2500K-Processor-6M-Cache-up-to-3_70-GHz) with turbo frequency disabled to ensure fair timing.
+This was program was timed on two machines.
+Several categories were timed to measure how much each optimisation decreased the time taken.
 Each category was run 10 times and the given result is an average of the timings.
 In all categories two 1000x1000 matrices were multiplied.

+The program was compiled with
-Compiled with "gcc -fopenmp matmul.c"
+"gcc -fopenmp matmul.c"

+Using an Intel i5 2500k CPU (http://ark.intel.com/products/52210/Intel-Core-i5-2500K-Processor-6M-Cache-up-to-3_70-GHz) with turbo frequency disabled to ensure fair timing.

 	Normal: 10.31 seconds
 	Using loop unrolling: 9.6 seconds